benstaf/novela-hugo-starter-1/content/post/security-guarantees-for-ukraine-and-russia-the-camp-david-model.md

 draft: true

 ---
-### Security Guarantees for Ukraine and Russia: the Camp David model

 In the Zelensky Peace Formula, security guarantees for Ukraine mostly come from the Kyiv Security Compact (point 9).
 This framework, designed by former NATO Secretary General Anders Fogh Rasmussen, legally guarantees military supplies from NATO countries, without waiting for full NATO membership.

 Secondary security guarantees come from Russia itself, through a document signed by ‘the parties’ (point 10), i.e. a **peace treaty**.